gregko/Mini-WebDAV-server-for-Android/README.md

-I originally cloned this from https://github.com/erspicu/Baxermux.server.http, however there was so much to change, fix, enhance, that I finally created a new Android app project, copied code fragments Baxermux and continued from there.
+I originally cloned this from https://github.com/erspicu/Baxermux.server.http, however there was so much to change, fix, enhance, that I finally created a new Android app project, copied code fragments from Baxermux and continued from there.

 Why I needed it: in Android 11 and higher the app private directories under